-Pros and Cons of learning to fly at a big airport.Fly2016
+Pros and Cons of learning to fly at a big airport.admin

-Choosing where to learn how to fly largely depends on the type of flying you plan on doing.
-I consider a big airport as a class Charlie airport with a control tower.
+Choosing where to learn how to fly largely depends on where you live and the type of flying you plan on doing.
+I consider a big airport as a class C (Charlie) airport which has a control tower.

 Small Un-controlled Airport – Non-Towered

-If you only plan on flying locally or on short cross country flights, you will probably be better off learning to fly at a smaller airport with no control tower.
-At a small nontowered airport, you can taxi and take-off at your own discretion and traffic is typical light.
-A smaller airport will save you some money.
-If you learn to fly out of a small airport, you will probably avoid flying into larger controlled airports because you will probably lack the confidence to dealing with ATC.
+If you only plan on flying locally or on short cross-country flights, you will probably be better off learning to fly at a smaller airport with no control tower.
+At a small nontowered airport, you can taxi, take off and land at your own discretion and traffic is typically lighter but that is not always the case.
+Lots of flight schools are located at smaller non-controlled airports and have a lot of training traffic.
+Small airports typically have lower fees and cheaper flight training costs which will save you some money.
+If you learn to fly out of a small airport, you will probably avoid flying into larger controlled airports because you will most likely lack the confidence to deal with ATC.

 Big, Busy Controlled Airport – Towered Airport

-If your goal is to become a commercial pilot, fly on long cross country flights or fly for business, you’re probably better of learning to fly at a bigger airport with a control tower.
-Here are a few pros and cons for learning how to fly out of a big airport:
+If your goal is to become a commercial pilot, fly on long cross country flights, or fly for business, you’re probably better of learning to fly at a bigger airport with a control tower.
+Here are a few pros and cons of learning how to fly from a bigger controlled airport:

 - Your radio communication skill will be superb.